arthurlormeauwall/OpenCvTester/README.md

 Once that is done, you can run the programm.

-In the example folder you may find Main.java and two filter of my own : BlueGreenRedMultiplierFilter and GrayScaleFilter.
+In the example folder you may find Main.java and two filter of my own : RGBMultiplierFilter and BlackAndWhiteFilter.

 ## Contact
 Created by [@arthurlormeauwall](https://github.com/arthurlormeauwall) - feel free to contact me!